There are numerous types of attribution models. You’ll want to choose a model that best fits your needs.

 Keywords earlier in the click path (often generic terms) usually behave differently from keywords later in the click path (like brand terms).

 ("things to do in Tuscany")

 ("Mom and Pop's Tuscan Tours")

-Here’s something to consider, especially in the days and weeks after you move away from a last-click model: your costs will likely remain the same but your conversions may show a small, temporary drop.
+Here’s something to consider, especially in the days and weeks after you move away from a last-click model: your costs will probably remain the same but your conversions may show a small, temporary drop.
 That's because the conversion lag for non-last-click models tends to be higher than for last-click models.
 This could make it seem, for a brief period of time, that performance is getting worse.
-Things should quickly stabilize as your account adjusts to new ways of counting conversions, but know that slight performance drops are expected after changing models.
+Things should quickly stabilise as your account adjusts to new ways of counting conversions, but know that slight performance drops are expected after changing models.